-St Ives is one of the most picturesque towns in Cornwall.
+The train journey to St Ives is one of the most scenic in Britain.

 St Ives has four top quality beaches to explore – read more about each of them.

 Artistic connections in St Ives date back to Victorian times when artists were attracted to the town for its special light.
 Explore the many artist’s studios scattered through the town or visit Tate St Ives.

 A two-week annual festival full of great music, exhibitions, walks, talks, comedy, theatre, plays and poetry.
 There are over 300 events at this year’s festival.

 Off-Peak Day Return.
 Valid after the morning peak, and anytime weekends or Bank Holidays.